 Minister Jose Abelardo Mai, Ministry of Agriculture, Food Security and Enterprise, Belize addresses stakeholders who came together to launch the strengthening Agricultural Health and Food Safety (AHFS) legislative framework component of the 11th European Development Fund (EDF) Sanitary and Phytosanitary (SPS) Measures Project on December 6 at the Ministry of Agriculture, Food Security and Enterprise, Belmopan, Belize.

 Hyatt Regency Trinidad is a luxury, high-rise hotel situated along the waterfront of Trinidad and Tobago’s capital city, Port of Spain.
 Guests can sit on our renowned lobby terrace with vistas of the gulf, enjoying nightly live entertainment, while savouring delicious cuisine at our Waterfront restaurant and trendy dining option – including a sushi bar and 24-hour Cinnamon cafe.
 Even a business trip feels like a vacation here as you can rejuvenate in our spa located on the third floor or sip one of our signature cocktails on our rooftop infinity pool, overlooking the gulf.
-Due to Covid-19 and local restrictions some services and facilities may not be available.

 Developing poultry disease regulations